LucienTran/slate/source/index.html.md

 ### 2. Register a new device of Hut34 Platorm

-  * From your Hut34 account.
-Click on "Register a Device" link at the top of the page.
+  * From your Hut34 account, click on "Register a Device" link at the top of the page.
   * Complete device information and select "AllThingsTalk" under "Connection Type".
   * Copy and paste the Device ID and Device Token from ATT that you found during step 1.